§ Verifiable Public Registry v2 Specification

 This section is non-normative.

-The DID directory is a public database of DID that can be used by crawlers to index the metadata of the VS provided by these DID.
+The DID directory is a public database of services that can be used by crawlers to index the metadata associated with verifiable services.

-Any participant can register a DID in the DID directory by passing some trust fees and/or trust deposit .
+Any participant can register a DID in the DID directory by executing a transaction involving network fees and requiring trust deposit.

 uml diagram